ptsteadman/notebook/log.md

 + Yoga
 + 1hr Blockfront
 + 2hrs DG
-- 1hr Writing
++ 1hr Writing
 - Read
-- Bed at 1am
++ Bed at 1am

 Crazy how it's possible to have a pretty productive day starting at 4pm after feeding pigeons for two hours.
 I think the most benefit will come from reading more.

+### Thursday, January 11th 2018

++ Gym
+- 3hrs DG
+- 1hr Blockfront
+- 30mins Artforum
+- Pay bills
+- 30mins Writing